Special Variables

-In last tutorial about shell function, you use "$1" represent the first argument passed to function_A.
+In the last tutorial about shell functions, you used $1 to represent the first argument passed to function_A.
 Moreover, here are some special variables in shell:

 Example: